jmprado/Hahn.Assesment/README.md

     - Swagger UI: [https://localhost:7185/swagger/](https://localhost:7185/swagger/)
     - Hangfire Dashboard: [https://localhost:7144/hangfire/](https://localhost:7144/hangfire/)

+## GitHub Actions Workflow

+This project includes a GitHub Actions workflow for building and testing the .NET Core WebAPI.
+For more details, see the [dotnet.yml](./.github/workflows/dotnet.yml).

 ## Vue App

-For instructions to run the Vue app, see the Alert App [README.md](./src/alert-app/).
+For instructions to run the Vue app, see the Alert App README.

 ## Configuration